CnmAlper/Basic_Calculator/README.md

 # Basic_Calculator
 Today I build a simple GUI calculator in Python.
-For the graphical user interface we use tkinter.
+For the graphical user interface I use tkinter.

 ![calculator](https://user-images.githubusercontent.com/79938189/164946745-965a1183-d5b1-450f-8140-81a91c66e86d.png)